CDLUC3/merritt-docker/mrt-inttest-services/mock-merritt-it/README.md

 This application is also used to manufacture test data (from templates) for integration tests.

+- app.rb - Sinatra app to mock Merritt services
+- generate.rb - Generates test data for use by audit and replic integration services
+- create_audit_replic_data.sh - Generates a mysql dump used by audit and replic integration services

 ## Accessing the documentation from the Mock Merritt Service:

 External Access